idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ## Planning, Roadmaps and Resource Allocation

-### Who goes last: Start with why, then what, when, and lastly who
+### Start with why, end with who: The execution order framework

 When planning execution, follow this order: